Enter your zip to

 There are several scenarios in which you do, in fact, need to replace your roof.
 Here are some of the most common:

 1. Age of your roof.
-If your roof isn’t performing well because it has reached the end of its lifespan, then replacing it with a new roof is your best option.
+If your roof is failing due to age, replacing it is the best option.

 2. Structural roof damage.
 Unlike storm damage, cracked shingles, and other situations where a roof repair can work instead, structural roof issues like sagging can only be fixed by replacing the roof.